 To get started, log into your WordPress.com account.
-You’re automatically taken to your Reader, where you’ll find the latest posts from the blogs you follow along with some other tools for browsing WordPress.com.
+You’re automatically taken to your Reader, where you’ll find the latest posts from the sites you follow, along with other tools for browsing WordPress.com.

-Return to the Reader at any point by clicking Reader in the bar across the top of your screen.
+Return to the Reader at any point by clicking Reader near the top-left of your screen.
 It will always be visible while you’re logged in to WordPress.com.

 Finding and Following Blogs

-At the top of the left column, you’ll find a few tabs that help you discover great things to read:
+On the left, you’ll find a few tabs that help you discover great things to read:

 Followed Sites shows you the newest posts from the sites you follow, and is the default Reader view.
-Click on the gear icon to edit your preferences for those blogs — you can choose to receive new posts by email as well as in your Reader.
+Here, you can manage your preferences for these sites — you can choose to receive new posts by email as well as in your Reader.

-You can add new blogs to the “Following” section of your Reader by clicking on the Follow button in the bottom right hand corner of any WordPress.com blog (You must be logged in to see it.)
+You can add new sites to the Followed Sites section of your Reader by clicking on the Follow button in the bottom right-hand corner of any WordPress.com blog.
+(You must be logged in to see it.)

 You can also add any non-WordPress.com site with an RSS feed to the Reader by clicking the Manage button next to Followed Sites.
 At the top of this page, you can enter the URL of any site.

 Learn more about adding and managing the blogs you follow.

 To create a new list, type a name into the New List field and click the plus sign.
-This will create your list and open its settings, where you can give the list a description and add topics or specific blogs to it:
+This will create your list and open its settings, where you can give the list a description and add topics or specific blogs:

 Learn more about creating and managing lists.

 To read the latest posts on a topic, enter a term into the Follow a Tag box and hit enter.
 Your Reader will load up the newest posts published with that tag, and the tag will be added to your Reader so you can find it easily when you return:

 You can follow as many tags as you like.
 When you’re in the Reader, the tag you’re currently browsing will be highlighted in blue.
 Remove a tag from your list at any time by clicking the “X” to the right of the tag.